-Click on this link to download and print a copy of a driver’s license application form.
-If you are under 18, you will need to include a parent or guardian’s written consent along with any valid proof of identity.
+- You will need to include a parent or guardian’s written consent along with any valid proof of identity if you are under 18 years old.
 If a parent or guardian is unavailable, you may obtain a written consent from a notary public or lawyer.

 Student Driver's License Application Procedure

-- Bring your own ballpoint pen, as some LTO locations will not provide you with one.
-And be prepared with extra money for lunch and water to hydrate yourself.
-Though the process of obtaining a student driver’s license has been sped up considerably with LTO’s latest updates and improvements (some are saying it can now be done in under 30 minutes!), you never know when an issue could arise that could make the process take longer than it should, especially if more people are also applying for their license.
+Take some extra money with you to buy water and food.
+Although the process of obtaining a student permit has been sped up considerably with the LTO’s latest updates and improvements--some are saying it can now be done in under 30 minutes!--you never know when an issue arises and further delays the application process.